shimaore/ccnq-ko-rule-entry/README.coffee.md

             div ->

 We use the custom `rule-target` component here.
 FIXME: Is there a way to access `$root` from within the constructor of RuleTarget (in the ccnq-ko-rule-target project) instead of having to pass them along here?
+(Same question applies to `ruleset_db` in RuleEntry!)

               tag 'rule-target', params: 'data: $data, gateways: $root.gateways, carriers: $root.carriers' button bind: click: '$parent.remove_gw', 'Remove'